kjgarza/oxypogon/outputs/workout_explanation.md

 Workout of the Day 14.07.2025 WOD",1.
 Push Jerk On the 1:30 x 7 2 Push Jerks *start at 50-55% and build to 80-90% of 1 RM 2.Conditioning 3 Rounds: 7 Handstand Push Ups 7 Laterall Dumbell Burpees 50 Laterall Dumbell Hops 3 Rounds: 5 Handstand Push Ups 5 Laterall Dumbell Burpees 50 Laterall Dumbell Hops 3 Rounds: 3 Handstand Push Ups 3 Laterall Dumbell Burpees Sweat: Z-Press or Pike Push Up Train: Compete:

 ### Expert Explanation
-Hey there, CrossFit fam!
-Today’s WOD is a fun mix of strength and conditioning that’s going to challenge you, but don’t worry—I’m here to guide you through it step by step.
+Hey there, fitness friends!
+Today’s WOD is a fun mix of strength and conditioning that’s going to challenge you, but don’t worry, I’m here to guide you through it step by step.
 Let’s break it down!

 ### Part 1: Push Jerks